GEWIS/parelpracht-server/README.md

 5. Make a POST-request to `/v1/setup` with your credentials.
 The required payload can be found in the Swagger documentation.
 This request will create a local administrator account with the given credentials.
 You will receive an email (on the given address via the given mail server at step 3) to set your password.
+6. In the `VAT` table, add the desired VAT categories and percentages.

 You can also build the application with `npm run build`.
 This puts a production build in the `./build` directory.